Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 Your natural hate against Illithids and their kind enhances your abilities to hunt them.
-You gain the following benefits:

 * You have advantage on Wisdom (Survival) checks to track aberrations, as well as on Intelligence ability checks to recall information about them.
 * You have advantage on saving throws against being stunned.